 PERSISTENCE AND BIODEGRADABILITY: This product has not been tested for persistence or biodegradability.
-It is expected that the components of this product will slowly degrade in the environment and form a variety of organic and inorganic materials; however, no specific information is known.
-Additional information is available for components of this product as follows:
+It is expected that the components will slowly degrade in the environment and form a variety of organic and inorganic materials; however, no specific information is known.